afarturc/LabSeq/README.md

 ## Implementation

 The Rest service was implemented using Spring framework, specifically Spring Boot, due to prior knowledge of the technology.
 The development process followed a TDD approach where tests were implemented first and the service was built based on them.
-The pipeline began with basic unit tests for the controller and service, followed by integration tests for the complete API.
+Furthermore, there was implemented a CI pipeline for static code analysis using SonarCloud, this helped identify code smells, bugs and duplicated code and fix them.
+The process began with basic unit tests for the controller and service, followed by integration tests for the complete API.
 The API contained only two endpoints - one for calculating the labseq sequence and the other for retrieving useful cache status.
 The cache was a simple object class with a HashMap and stat information, as it only required the index n key and the value.
 To enhance the project, a key-value database with high performance like Redis could have been used.
 Open API format was used for documentation as required, with the help of Springdoc swagger 3 maven dependency.
-Lastly, a simple Docker container was created using a Dockerfile since no further services were involved.
+Finally, a simple Dockerfile was created to containerize the application for easy distribution.

 ![API](Images/api.png)